BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 ### Proof Generation

 This operation creates a BBS proof, which is a zero-knowledge, proof-of-knowledge, of a BBS signature, while optionally disclosing any subset of the signed messages.
-Note that in contrast to the `ProofGen` operation of [@!I-D.irtf-cfrg-bbs-signatures] (see [Section 3.5.3](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-proof-generation-proofgen)), the `ProofGen` operation defined in this section accepts 2 different lists of messages and disclosed indexes, one for the messages known to the Signer (`messages`) and teh corresponding disclosed indexes (`disclosed_indexes`) and one for the messages committed by the Prover (`committed_messages`) and the corresponding disclosed indexes (`disclosed_commitment_indexes`).
+Note that in contrast to the `ProofGen` operation of [@!I-D.irtf-cfrg-bbs-signatures] (see [Section 3.5.3](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-proof-generation-proofgen)), the `ProofGen` operation defined in this section accepts 2 different lists of messages and disclosed indexes, one for the messages known to the Signer (`messages`) and the corresponding disclosed indexes (`disclosed_indexes`) and one for the messages committed by the Prover (`committed_messages`) and the corresponding disclosed indexes (`disclosed_commitment_indexes`).

 To Verify a proof however, the Verifier expects only one list of messages and one list of disclosed indexes (see (#proof-verification)).
 This is done to avoid revealing which of the disclosed messages where committed by the Prover and which are known to the Verifier.
-To this end, the `BlindProofGen` operation defined in this section, uses the `get_disclosed_data` defined in (#present-and-verify-a-bbs-proof) to combine and return the disclosed messages and the disclosed indexes that the prover should present to the Verifier.
+To this end, the `BlindProofGen` operation defined in this section, uses the `get_disclosed_data` defined in (#present-and-verify-a-bbs-proof) to combine the different messages and indexes lists, to return the disclosed messages and the disclosed indexes that the prover should present to the Verifier.

 Lastly, the the operation also expects the `secret_prover_blind` (as returned from the `Commit` operation defined in (#commitment-computation)) and `signer_blind` (as inputted in the `BlindSign` operation defined in (#blind-signature-generation)) values.
 If the BBS signature is generated using a commitment value, then the `secret_prover_blind` returned by the `Commit` operation used to generate the commitment should be provided to the `ProofGen` operation (otherwise the resulting proof will be invalid).

 Note that the `BlindProofGen` operation defined in this section returns both the generated proof as an octet string, together with a vector (`disclosed_data`) containing all the disclosed messages and their indexes, that would be later revealed to the proof Verifier.

-This operation makes use of the `CoreProofGen` operation as defined in [Section 3.6.3](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-04.html#name-coreproofgen) of [@!I-D.irtf-cfrg-bbs-signatures].
+This operation makes use of the `CoreProofGen` operation as defined in [Section 3.6.3](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-05.html#name-coreproofgen) of [@!I-D.irtf-cfrg-bbs-signatures].

 ```
 (proof, disclosed_msgs, disclosed_idxs)